Raspberry Pi Setup Guide

 sudo reboot

-Adding additional Wifi credentials
+Add additional WiFi credentials

-If you move your robot to a different Wifi network, you will have to update the Wifi credentials.
+If you move your robot to a different WiFi network, you will have to update the WiFi credentials.

-You can update the Wifi configuration by creating a new wpa_supplicant.conf
+You can update the WiFi configuration by creating a new wpa_supplicant.conf

 file on the “boot” partition.